Proposals in areas where high potential aggregate resource occurs should demonstrate that they will, in order of preference:

 - Proposals that are in areas licensed for aggregate extraction should provide evidence of an assessment of the potential impacts on aggregate extraction activity.

 - If it is not possible to avoid impacts, minimisation or mitigation of direct and indirect should be considered.
 Proposals should include how this will be achieved.
-For example, showing the footprint of the proposal relative to the available aggregate in that location has minimal impact, showing the movement of the proposal from a more to less favourable area for aggregates, or proposing that prior extraction of aggregates before development is feasible.
+For example, showing the footprint of the proposal relative to the available aggregate in that location has minimal impact, showing the movement of the proposal from a more favourable to less favourable area for aggregates, or proposing that prior extraction of aggregates before development is feasible.

 - Proposals should show how a site will be returned to a state suitable for aggregate extraction once the development or activity is complete, such as removal of hard infrastructure.